SunZia Wind and Transmission: Legal challenges

+Arizona state courts

 A 2023 case in Arizona Superior Court asked that SunZia's amended Certificate of Environmental Compatibility (CEC) for Arizona be voided.
 The plaintiff stated that the Arizona Corporation Commission (ACC) failed to adequately consider dramatic changes in the SunZia project when granting the amended Certificate.
 He pointed out that the project’s original CEC, granted in 2015, was based on the benefits to Arizona of a multipoint AC line.
 The amended CEC is for a point-to-point DC line, which would not provide similar benefits to the state.
 The case asked that SunZia’s amended CEC be voided and the decision be remanded to the Commission.

 On August 25, 2023, the Superior Court affirmed the ACC's decision.
 The plaintiff appealed this decision to the Arizona Court of Appeals on October 25, 2023.
 His attorneys filed their opening brief on December 14, 2023.
 On June 13, 2024, the Court of Appeals in Tucson affirmed the decision of the Superior Court, which upheld the ACC's decision to grant the amended CEC for the SunZia transmission line through Arizona.